-Coursework in this program will be online with the exception of two blended courses that will require students to travel to Loyola’s campuses in Rome and Beijing or Ho Chi Minh City, for a two-week and one-week session respectively.
+Coursework in this program will be online with the exception of two blended courses that will require students to travel to Loyola’s campuses in Rome, and Vietnam for a two-week and one-week session respectively.
 The internship requirement may be completed in the student’s country of residence or at another location arranged by the student.

 - Study as part of an online global cohort, offering a rich diversity of perspectives.

 - Learn from faculty with international reputations for scholarship, policy work, and practice in higher education as viewed from a global perspective.